History

 AWARDS CRITERIA

-Business Community Impact Award
+Business Impact Award (1 category)

 This award recognises a business that has made a meaningful community impact through partnerships, volunteering, and support for local initiatives.